kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

+The setup comprises the following parts:

-The `module` section has the name `srvc_baseline`, that you can use to work with it later on if needed.
+- the `module` block has the name `srvc_baseline`, that you can use to work with it later on if needed.
-The `source` attribute tells Terraform where to find the module.
+- The `source` attribute tells Terraform where to find the module. in this case in the local file system.

-And after the that we see the three variables `subaccount_id`, `project_name` and `project_stage` that we have defined before in our module.
+- In addition we see the three variables `subaccount_id`, `project_name` and `project_stage` that we have defined before in our module.
 These variables are assigned with the variables that are known to the `main.tf` file.

 So, you might be asking yourself, whether the code would be working now immediately.
 But that won't happen.
 Why?

-By creating the module, the state file would no longer be able to tell what was changed.
+By moving resources from the `main.tf` file to the module, the state file would no longer be able to tell where the resources it created before are located now.

-TODO:
-Show terraform plan??
+We can see this be executing the `terraform plan` command:

+TODO picture

-Therefore, there is one last step we need to make, so that the state file knows what we've changed.
+Therefore, there is one last adjustment we need to make, so that the state file knows what we've changed and how the new addresses of the already created resources look like.

 ## Ensure that our state information remains stable

-To tell our state that we have moved certain assets in our code, we need to create a so called [`moved` block](https://developer.hashicorp.com/terraform/language/moved) that instructs Terraform how to handle the moved resources when a state refresh happens.
+To tell our state that we have moved certain assets in our code, we need to create so called [`moved` blocks](https://developer.hashicorp.com/terraform/language/moved).
+These blocks instruct Terraform how to handle the moved resources when a state refresh happens.
 For that we create a new file called `moved.tf` in the same directory as the `main.tf` file.

 We copy the following code into the file: